canonical/glauth-rock/CONTRIBUTING.md

 Please refer to
 the [rockcraft](https://canonical-craft-parts.readthedocs-hosted.com/en/latest/reference/index.html)
-documentations to learn how to develop a ROCK image.
+documentations to learn how to develop a rock.

 Please install `pre-commit` hooks to help enforce various validations: